exaexa/EmbedSOM/README.md

 ```

 #### What to do if embedding takes too long?

+You may use parallelized versions of the algorithms.
+Several functions (`SOM`, `GQTSOM`, `EmbedSOM`) support setting `parallel=T`, which enables parallel processing; you may fine-tune the number of used CPUs by setting e.g. `threads=5`.

+For SOM training, you need to explicitly switch to the parallelizable batch version, using `batch=F`.

-#### How to activate the SIMD support?
+#### How to activate the SIMD support? (i.e. how to get even more speed?)

-EmbedSOM has support for SIMD-assisted computation of both SOM and the embedding.
+Additionally, EmbedSOM has support for SIMD-assisted computation of both SOM and the embedding.
 If your CPU can work with SSE4 instructions (almost every `amd64` (a.k.a. `x64` a.k.a. `x86_64`) CPU built after around 2013 can do that), just tell R to compile your code with correct C++ flags, and SOM+EmbedSOM computation should get a bit faster! (in fact, usually at least around 3x faster, depending on the CPU and dataset shape).

 First, add a correct line to the R `Makevars` config file:
 ```sh